Many are asking, is Interlaken worth visiting?

-There are several hiking trails you can follow and spots must visit in the Schynige Platte.
-Below is the brochure from Jungfrau.ch you can download and print to guide you in exploring the area.
+There are several hiking trails you can follow and spots you must visit in the Schynige Platte.
+Below is the brochure from Jungfrau.ch that you can download and print to guide you in exploring the area.
 It has the complete details of what you can expect to see for every part of Schynige Platte.

 Reason 9: The Funky Chocolate Club Switzerland in Interlaken

 Interlaken offers many experiences not limited to adventure and sightseeing.
 Located in the heart of the town, you can find Funky Chocolate Club Switzerland, the meeting point for all chocolate lovers.
 Here you can discover “funky, quirky chocolates in all imaginable flavors, shapes, and patterns.”